Law of Permanent Defense of Democracy

 The law banned the expression of ideas which appeared to advocate "the implantation in the republic of a regime opposed to democracy or which attack the sovereignty of the country."
+Passed amid the onset of the Cold War and the wave of McCarthyism in the United States, it excluded the PCCh from Chilean political life for a decade.
+It remained in effect until 1958, when it was repealed and replaced by the State Security Law.